KevinVegaTec/docker-ide/README.md

     `./ide js ~/some-dir/webstorm/bin/webstorm.sh`

     **Important**: IDE must be in home directory
-4. Copy `docker-compose.override.yml.example` to `docker-compose.override.yml`
+4. Optional: Copy `docker-compose.override.yml.example` to `docker-compose.override.yml`

    and add whatever services you need for your project.